Vince McMahon: TKO executive chairman and second resignation

-It was announced on January 5 by The Wall Street Journal that McMahon was planning a return to WWE as Executive Chairman, ahead of upcoming media rights negotiations in 2024 and also to explore a potential sale of the company.
-On January 6, WWE published a filing with the SEC, appoint Vince McMahon by himself, George Barrios and Michelle Wilson back to the WWE Board of Directors.
+It was announced on January 6, 2023, by The Wall Street Journal that McMahon was planning a return to WWE as executive chairman, ahead of upcoming media rights negotiations in 2024 and also to explore a potential sale of the company.
+On January 6, WWE published a filing with the SEC, appointing Vince McMahon by himself, George Barrios and Michelle Wilson back to the WWE Board of Directors.
 On January 10, McMahon assumed the role of executive Chairman of the WWE.
+On April 3, Endeavor Group Holdings announced a deal under which WWE would merge with the Ultimate Fighting Championship (UFC) to form a new publicly traded company trading under the symbol "TKO".
+Endeavor will hold a 51% stake in TKO, with WWE's shareholders having a 49% stake, valuing WWE at $9.3 billion.
+McMahon will serve as the executive chairman of TKO and oversee the new company's WWE and UFC divisions.
+Upon completion of the deal, McMahon was expected to personally own 34% of TKO Group.